kamaboko117/TaikoFRSnipe/README.md

 cd requirements/backend/src
 npm run load-dump
 ```
-to hydrate your local database
+to hydrate your local database.
+Make sure the containers are running before attempting this !

 The app should start running on http://localhost:3000